hirosystems/stacks-subnets/docs/getting-started.md

 cp stacks-hyperchains/core-contracts/contracts/helper/trait-standards.clar my-hyperchain/contracts/
 ```

-Set the miners list to contain the address generated in Step 1:
+You then need to set the miners list to contain the address generated in Step 1 by entering the command:

 ```bash
 sed -ie "s#^(define-constant miners.*#(define-constant miners (list \'STFTX3F4XCY7RS5VRHXP2SED0WC0YRKNWTNXD74P))#" my-hyperchain/contracts/hyperchains.clar
 ```

-Make the transactions -- you will need to set the private key of the contract publisher as an env var:
+Next, make the transactions -- you will need to set the private key of the contract publisher as an env var by using this command:

 ```bash
 export CONTRACT_PUBLISH_KEY=<PRIVATEKEY>